Alberto Garzón: University stage

-Garzón initially studied Administration and Management of Corporations at the Faculty of Economic and Business Sciences of the University of Malaga, but the following year, he changed to Economics.
+Garzón initially studied Administration and Management of Corporations at the Faculty of Economic and Business Sciences of the University of Málaga, but the following year, he changed to Economics.
 When he was 18 years old, he joined United Left The Greens-Andalucía.

 In 2004, he participated in the foundation of Students for a Critical Economy, an association of which he was president until 2008, and that was in the same line as the Post-autistic economics movement born in France a few years earlier.
 The purpose of that group was academic and militant, since it denounced "the unique thinking and the intellectual emptiness that reigns in the teaching of economics" at the same time as it participated in social movements such like the Social Forum Another Malaga of 2004.
 The association would incorporate first as "Left-wing Students", a university association of a left-wing and anticapitalist nature, and later, in the platform of "Critical Students", a union of many progressive groups.
 Criticism Economy Malaga stood in the students' elections, obtaining 64% of the votes in 2008.

-UL listed Garzón fifth on their candidate list for the 2007 Spanish local elections.
+IU listed Garzón fifth on their candidate list for the 2007 Spanish local elections.

 Garzón later earned his Master's in International Economy and Development at the School of Business & Economic Sciences at the Complutense University of Madrid.
 It was here that Garzón Sampedro, who Garzón would later publicly thank for being the basis of his school of thought.
-Other politicians from UL have enrolled within the University's School of Business & Economic Sciences, including Eddy Sánchez, as well as several economic advisors to Unidos Podemos.
+Other politicians from UL have enrolled within the university's School of Business & Economic Sciences, including Eddy Sánchez, as well as several economic advisors to Unidos Podemos.

 Member of the Congress of Deputies

 Garzón was first elected as a Deputy in the Spanish Parliament on the IU list for Málaga, following the 2011 Spanish general election.
 He was the youngest member of the House of Deputies during that session.

-In January 2013, he was elected as a member of UL's Federal Executive Committee.
+In January 2013, he was elected as a member of IU's Federal Executive Committee.

 Minister of Consumer Affairs

 Garzón was appointed Minister of Consumer Affairs on 13 January 2020.

 In October 2021, Garzón announced that the ministry would ban the advertising of several categories of junk food to children under 16.
 Such advertising would be forbidden on television, on the radio, online, in movie theaters, and in newspapers.
 Affected foods include candy, energy bars, cookies, cake, juice, energy drinks, and ice cream.
 The ban is to take effect during 2022.
+In 2022 Garzón triggered controversy by criticizing factory farming, emphasizing its environmental damage and poor-quality meat exports.
+He praised traditional grazing as more sustainable but faced backlash from the meat industry, opposition politicians, and senior members of the ruling Socialist Workers party.
+Garzón reiterated his concerns on pollution and emissions from factory farming and excessive meat consumption.
+Spain's livestock industry depends on exports, and his comments received a strong negative reaction from various quarters.
+A report linked intensive pork farming to an environmental disaster in Spain, which led to the deaths of thousands of fish.